When you contact Disability Rights Michigan, the first person you will communicate with is our Intake Support.

 - We are required by our federal funders to ask for your name, address, etc. but if you prefer not to provide this information, we will still assist you.

-If your issue requires more in-depth assistance you will be transferred to an Information & Referral (I&R) Advocate
+- After Intake Support has your information, you will be transferred to an Information & Referral (I&R) Advocate for more in-depth assistance.

 Information & Referral (I&R) Advocate